ipfs-shipyard/py-datastore/README.md

 ### Datastore Implementations

 Only the filesystem and the in-memory `DictDatastore` are included in this project.
-For other known implementation please see the links below.
+For other known implementations please see the links below.

 NOTE: Struck through entries are not compatible with the latest py-datastore releases!